Open-Source-Community/LDP-Task/Debian/DMP.md

 # Debian Main Points
 ----
 ### Debian History
-- Developed by the commuinty-supported Debina project (established by Ian Murdock in 1993).
+- Developed by the community-supported Debian project (established by Ian Murdock in 1993).
 - One of the oldest operating systems based on Linux kernel (Released in 1993).
 - Its the basis for many other distros, (Ubuntu, Mint, Kali, Pop-Os).